December 13, 1943, is a dark day in the history of Kalavryta. German soldiers shot dead around 700 men and boys in the small town in southern Greece.

 A few minutes later the signal for the mass execution was finally given and the machine guns began firing.

-At midday one of the worst atrocities Europe has seen in the 20th century was complete.
+At midday, one of Europe's worst atrocities in the 20th century was complete.

 The mass shooting at Kalavryta was the largest single massacre in Greece and it came as the Nazis responded to an operation carried out by the partisans of ELAS, in October 1943, which left some 80 German soldiers dead.